Digine-Labs/rosettanet/README.md

 **Rosetta Accounts:** Account smart contract library will be written in Cairo.
 Custom account contracts that are able to verify Ethereum account signatures on Starknet to execute and verify transactions.

 **Rosetta Verifier:** Starknet smart contracts that verify signatures with format EIP-1559.
 Converts EVM calldatas into Starknet calldata.
-This is the core part to achieve non-trusted setup need.
+This is the core part to achieve non-trusted setup.

 **Lens:** Permissionless Starknet smart contract that matches Ethereum addresses with Starknet addresses.